5 Minute HelpDesk – Why is My Screen Upside Down?

 Jargon Buster for today

-Graphics card – computer hardware that produces the image on your screen by converting data into a signal.
+Graphics card – computer hardware that produces the image on your display by converting data into a signal.

 Bug – here, an error or flaw in a computer hardware or software that produces an unexpected result.